Part 2: Troubleshoot network connectivity from Oracle Autonomous AI Database at Multicloud

 This article provides some tips on how to troubleshoot outbound network connectivity from an Oracle Autonomous AI Database (ADB-S) instance with Oracle Database@Azure and Oracle Database@Google Cloud.
-You might need an outbound private connection from ADB-S to mount an NFS share or you might want to integrate ADB-S with an external key management system.
+For example, perhaps you need an outbound private connection from ADB-S to mount an NFS share or you want to connect to Azure Blob.
 Troubleshooting can sometimes be difficult, because ADB-S does not expose the operating system, limiting the diagnostic tools and methods available to verify connectivity to external endpoints.

 Part 1 of this article series covers the connectivity in the opposite direction, e.g. from a VM or an on-premise client to ADB-S.